 The navicular is an intermediate tarsal bone on the medial side of the foot, which articulates proximally with the talus and distally with the cuneiforms.

-In few individuals, it also articulates laterally with the cuboid.
+In a few individuals, it also articulates laterally with the cuboid.
 The tibialis posterior tendon inserts into the navicular bone.
 It causes inversion of the foot and also secondary plantar flexor.
-It also supports medial arch.
+It also supports the medial arch.

 An abnormal insertion of the tendon into the accessory navicular bone results in a loss of suspension of the tibialis posterior tendon and can cause flat foot though the evidence for that is not clear.

 Plantar calcaneonavicular ligament or spring ligament originates from sustentaculum tali and inserts on to navicular.
 It provides plantar support for talus.

 Blood Supply to navicular bone is by dorsalis pedis artery on dorsal aspect and medial plantar artery on plantar aspect.
 Anastomosis between dorsalis pedis and medial plantar arteries supply the medial surface of the tuberosity.

 Navicular bone normally has a single center of ossification.
 It ossifies at age 3 in girls and 5 in boys and fuses at 13 years of age.

 An accessory navicular is a normal variant from which the tuberosity of the navicular develops from a secondary ossification center that fails to unite during childhood.
 The accessory navicular ossifies around 8 years of age.

 There is a plantar medial enlargement of the navicular bone which is due to the accessory navicular bone [Located posterior to the posteromedial tuberosity of the tarsal navicular bone.]

 The presence of type I or II accessory navicular is also a cause of Posterior Tibial tendinopathy.
 This accessory bone could be separate or fused with the navicular appearing a completely ossified extension of the navicular.